cohere-ai/quick-start-connectors/freshdesk/README.md

 Now grab your domain name from your support portal's URL, this will look like `mycompany.freshdesk.com`.
 Use this value for `FRESHDESK_DOMAIN_NAME`.

-Also, use the `FRESHDESK_TICKET_PARAMETER` value to determine which field the search match will be performed on.
+Also, use the `FRESHDESK_TICKET_PARAMETERS` value to determine which field(s) the match will be performed on.

 Finally, to protect this connector from abuse, the `FRESHDESK_CONNECTOR_API_KEY` environment variable must be set to a secure value that will be used for this connector's own bearer token authentication.